learn-teochew/learn-teochew.github.io/pages/bibliography.md

 Duffus, William.
 (1883). *English-Chinese vocabulary of the vernacular or spoken language of Swatow*.
 Swatow: English Presbyterian Mission Press.
 [Internet Archive](https://archive.org/details/englishchinesev00duffgoog)

+ * English-Teochew dictionary, organized by English headwords.
+For each word, Teochew glosses are given in romanization only.

 Fielde, A. M. (1883). *A pronouncing and defining dictionary of the Swatow dialect, arranged according to syllables and tones*.
 Shanghai: American Presbyterian Mission Press.
 [Internet Archive](https://archive.org/details/pronouncingdefin00fielrich)

+ * Organized alphabetically with Fielde’s own romanization system, words and example phrases/sentences are found under the head character; Chinese characters only given for the head character of each entry, definitions in English.
+The book is currently being transcribed digitally on [Wikisource](https://en.wikisource.org/wiki/Dictionary_of_the_Swatow_dialect).

 Goddard, Josiah.
 (1888). *A Chinese and English vocabulary in the Tie-Chiu dialect*, 2nd. ed.
 Shanghai: American Presbyterian Mission Press.
 [Internet Archive](https://archive.org/details/achineseandengl00goddgoog)

+Goh Eng Choon 吴英俊.
+(2020) *Xīnbiān Cháozhōu kǒuyǔ jíshì* 《新编潮州口语集释》 (Collection of Teochew vernacular language, new edition).
+Singapore: 艺品良印.

+ * Dictionary of Singapore Teochew, organized alphabetically by Pêng’im, definitions in Mandarin and English and example Teochew sentences in Chinese characters.
+The first edition was published in 2017.
+A primer derived from the entries in this dictionary was published in 2018.

 Lin Lunlun 林伦伦.
 (1991, 1992).
 Shàntóu fāngyán cíhuì 汕头方言词汇 (Vocabulary of Swatow dialect). 《方言》1991年2期153-160页、1991年3期232-240页、1991年4期310-314页、1992年1期78-80页.